When it comes to your compressor, what is air pressure?

 Pressure is the measure of force that’s applied to an area and determines the compressor’s ability to perform a specified amount of work at any given point in time.
 Each pneumatically powered device has a stated pressure range in which it works reliably, and these limits must not be exceeded.

-Air pressure and flow have a unique relationship.
-When using a compressed air system, the goal is to supply the proper airflow at the correct pressure.
-It is imperative to know the minimum pressure needed to complete a task.
-A slow increase in pressure is always best so as not to waste energy.
+Air pressure and flow share a closely linked relationship.
+In a compressed air system, the goal is to deliver the right amount of airflow at the correct pressure.
+Knowing the minimum pressure required for a task is essential, and increasing pressure gradually helps prevent unnecessary energy waste.

-In a compressed air system, the amount of pressure has a direct impact on the rate of flow.
-According to Boyle’s law, which states:
+In any compressed air system, pressure directly affects the rate of flow.
+According to Boyle’s Law:

-(where P1 is the initial pressure, V1 is the initial volume, P2 and V2 are final pressure and final volume, respectively), gas pressure increases in inverse relation to the volume of its container.
+(Where P₁ and V₁ represent the initial pressure and volume, and P₂ and V₂ the final pressure and volume), gas pressure increases as the volume of its container decreases.

-When the psi is increased at the pump and not regulated directly after the air tank, it increases energy costs and loss.
-Increased pressure also causes leaks.
-Some of the costliest leaks are those found near the compressor because that is where pressure is highest.
-Also, a system that is left pressurised when not in use can cause leaks.
+When pressure (psi) is increased at the pump but not properly regulated after the air tank, it leads to higher energy costs and efficiency losses.
+Excessive pressure also increases the risk of leaks – especially near the compressor, where pressure is highest and leaks are most costly.
+Additionally, leaving a system pressurised when not in use can cause unnecessary air loss and potential damage over time.

-For a given compressor, such as a 50-hp (37.3kW) one, the flow will decrease as pressure increases, and vice versa.
+For a given compressor, such as a 50-hp (37.3 kW) unit, the flow will decrease as pressure increases, and vice versa.
 Therefore, it’s important to purchase a compressor that optimises flow and pressure.

 And keep in mind that every 2 psi (0.14 bar) increase in pressure results in 1 percent more energy needed to maintain the same airflow (cfm).

-If you have any questions about the pressure or flow rate required for a given application, give us a call today.
+If you have any questions about the pressure or flow rate required for a given application, call our compressed air specialists for expert advice.

 Newsletter